KENDY-Neilla-Gisa/hoops/README.md

 ## 🛡️ Security

 Security is our top priority.
-If you discover any security issues, please disclose them responsibly by contacting us at [contact@hoops.app](mailto:contact@hoops.app).
+If you discover any security issues, please disclose them responsibly by contacting us at [d.hoops.hub@gmail.com](mailto:d.hoops.hub@gmail.com).

 ## 📄 License